Support with R&D tax incentives

 Can overseas costs or activities be included?

-HMRC has, however, announced that from April 2023 costs can only be claimed for activities carried out in the UK, or where workers are paid through a UK payroll, unless there are material factors such as environment or regulatory requirements that mean those activities must take place overseas.
+These restrictions could mean that R&D incentives can only be claimed for activities carried out in the UK, or where workers are paid through a UK payroll, unless there are material factors such as environment or regulatory requirements that mean those activities must take place overseas.
+Until these restrictions are implemented, there is currently potential to include expenditure on overseas activities carried out by staff of the UK entity or third-party workers provided those costs are recognised in the UK entity’s accounts.